Skip to content

 <rozie-counter value="42" step="5"></rozie-counter>

 The browser registers the custom element, instantiates an instance, the constructor connects the shadow root, render runs.
-No bridge, no framework instantiation, no hydration mismatch.
+There is no bridge and no framework instantiation step.
 The component is a native HTML element with reactive properties.

 This is the same pattern Astro uses for its native Web Components island integration.
 Rozie just makes authoring them ergonomic.